SnowSzn/rgss-script-editor/README.md

 - [Wine](https://www.winehq.org/) (preferably the latest version)
   - To take full advantage of the extension you should have wine available on your system, which will be used to run the Windows game executable.
   - You can check if Wine is installed in your system with: ``wine --version``
-  - **IMPORTANT: If you use MKXP-Z for Linux and you have created a Linux executable for your game, you won't need to install Wine.**
+  - **IMPORTANT: If you use MKXP-Z for Linux you won't need to install Wine.**
-    - Wine is only required for RPG Maker base executables.
+    - Wine is only required for RPG Maker Windows executables.
-- **Not tested in Linux**

 ### macOS
 - [Visual Studio Code](https://code.visualstudio.com/)
 - **Not tested in macOS**